ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 exercises: 0
 questions:
 - "What tools are available to analyze my MD-data?"
-- "How to setup Jupyter for MD analysis"
+- "How to setup Jupyter for simulation analysis?"
 objectives:
-- "Learn how to set up and use Jupyter notebook in CC environment."
+- "Learn how to set up and use Jupyter notebook on Alliance clusters."
 keypoints:
 - "By keeping everything in one easy accessible place Jupyter notebooks greatly simplify the management and sharing of your work"
 ---

-## Introduction
+### What is PYTRAJ?

+{: .instructor_notes}
-PYTRAJ is a Python front end to the AMBER [CPPTRAJ](https://amber-md.github.io/cpptraj/CPPTRAJ.xhtml) package.
-CPPTRAJ provides a variety of high level analysis commands, and at the same time it is suitable for batch processing.
-With PYTRAJ/CPPTRAJ you can do many operations on the raw MD trajectories.
-For example, convert among trajectory formats, process groups of trajectories generated with ensemble methods, image with periodic boundary conditions, create average structures, create subsets of the system.
-PYTRAJ is able to handle many files at the same time, and it can handle very large trajectories.
+PYTRAJ is a Python front end to AMBER's [CPPTRAJ](https://amber-md.github.io/cpptraj/CPPTRAJ.xhtml) package.
+The CPPTRAJ software provides an array of high-level analysis commands, as well as batch processing capabilities.
+You can perform many operations on raw MD trajectories with PYTRAJ/CPPTRAJ.
+For example, convert between trajectory formats, process groups of trajectories generated with ensemble methods, create average structures, create subsets of the system, etc. A large number of files can be handled by PYTRAJ in parallel, and it can handle very large trajectory sizes.
+{: .instructor_notes}

+{: .instructor_notes}
-PYTRAJ offers more than 50 types of analyses such as RMS fitting, measuring distances, B-factors, radii of gyration, radial distribution functions, time correlations, and many more.
-PYTRAJ supports MPI, and usage of MPI is straightforward.
-You don't really need to understand deeply about MPI or write complicated code.
+There are more than 50 types of analysis in PyTRAJ, including RMS fitting, measuring distances, B-factors, radii of gyration, radial distribution functions, and time correlations.
+In PyTRAJ, parallelization is implemented by MPI, and its use is relatively straightforward.
+You won't have to write complicated code or know much about MPI to use it.
+{: .instructor_notes}

+{: .instructor_notes}
-Other useful MD analysis software: [MDAnalysis](https://userguide.mdanalysis.org/stable/index.html), [MDTraj](https://mdtraj.org/), [Pteros](https://yesint.github.io/pteros/), [LOOS/PyLOOS](http://grossfieldlab.github.io/loos/index.htmland).
+[MDAnalysis](https://userguide.mdanalysis.org/stable/index.html), [MDTraj](https://mdtraj.org/), [Pteros](https://yesint.github.io/pteros/), [LOOS/PyLOOS](http://grossfieldlab.github.io/loos/index.htmland) are other useful MD analysis packages.
 These packages provide libraries that can be used to compose analysis programs.
-While this approach offers great flexibility, the learning curve is steep, and you will need to spend more time to master them.
+Even though this approach offers great flexibility, it will take you longer to master it because it has a steep learning curve.
+{: .instructor_notes}

+{: .self_study_text}
+- PYTRAJ is a Python front end to AMBER's [CPPTRAJ](https://amber-md.github.io/cpptraj/CPPTRAJ.xhtml) package.
+- PYTRAJ offers more than 50 types of analysis
+- other useful MD analysis packages: [MDAnalysis](https://userguide.mdanalysis.org/stable/index.html), [MDTraj](https://mdtraj.org/), [Pteros](https://yesint.github.io/pteros/), [LOOS/PyLOOS](http://grossfieldlab.github.io/loos/index.htmland)
+{: .self_study_text}

 References:
 1. [PTRAJ and CPPTRAJ: Software for Processing and Analysis of Molecular Dynamics Trajectory Data](https://pubs.acs.org/doi/full/10.1021/ct400341p)

-## Using PYTRAJ in Jupyter notebook
+### Installing a Python Virtual Environment and a Jupyter Notebook.

+{: .instructor_notes}
-The use of the Jupyter notebook becomes increasingly popular for data analysis and visualization.
-One of the most attractive features of Jupyter is how well it combines different media (your code, notes, and visualizations) in one solution.
-By keeping everything in one easily accessible place, notebooks greatly simplify the management and sharing of your work.
+Jupyter notebooks are becoming increasingly popular for data analysis and visualization.
+One of Jupyter notebooks's most attractive features is its ability to combine different media (code, notes, and visualizations) in one place.
+Your work is much easier to manage and share with notebooks because everything is kept in one place that you can easily access.
+{: .instructor_notes}

+{: .instructor_notes}
 Before going into details of MD analysis with PYTRAJ we need to create a Python virtual environment.
-A virtual environment is a framework for the management of multiple isolated Python environments.
-We use it on CC systems for the installation of Python packages in user accounts.

-### Installing Python Virtual Environment and Jupyter Notebook.
+The virtual environment is a framework for separating multiple Python installations from one another and managing them.
+A virtual environment is needed since we will be installing Python modules for this lesson and managing Python modules on Alliance systems is best done in a virtual environment.
+{: .instructor_notes}

+{: .instructor_notes}
-In this lesson, we will be using PYTRAJ with AmberTools20.
-To start using these tools, first, you need to load modules required for AmberTools, then load `python` and `scipy-stack` modules:
+In this lesson, we will be using PYTRAJ from AmberTools/22.
+To setup a python virtual environment first load the AmberTools/22 module:
+{: .instructor_notes}

+{: .self_study_text}
+Load the AmberTools/22 module:
+{: .self_study_text}

 ~~~
 ml --force purge
-ml StdEnv/2020 gcc openmpi python ambertools/20
+ml StdEnv/2020 gcc/9.3.0 cuda/11.4 openmpi/4.0.3 ambertools/22
 ~~~
 {: .language-bash}

+{: .instructor_notes}
-The next step is to install and activate a virtual environment.
-We need a virtual environment because we will be installing Python modules required for this lesson and a virtual environment is the best way to install and manage Python modules on CC systems.
+The next step is to install and activate a virtual environment:
+{: .instructor_notes}

+{: .self_study_text}
+Install and activate a virtual environment:
+{: .self_study_text}

 ~~~
 virtualenv ~/env-pytraj